“Vanity does not pay the bills.” ― Robert Black (Accounts Payable does !)

 All members of the team work towards creating and maintaining strong supplier relationships.
 The team must also keep a close watch on the AP expenditures and maintain internal controls to protect the cash outflow.
-An efficient and well-managed accounts payable department can save companies considerable amounts of time and money with regard to the AP process.
+An efficient and well-managed accounts payable workflow can save companies considerable amounts of time and money with regard to the AP process.

 Challenges to the manual Accounts Payable process